 …Or Even A Bar Table

 Love to entertain?
 Put this space to work for a crowd by setting up a bar-height table and stools.
-This is maybe my favorite twist on kitchen island bar seating, and a fantastic way to cover up the back of your sofa without using the space purely for decoration.
+This is my favorite twist on kitchen island bar seating, and a fantastic way to cover up the back of your sofa without using the space purely for decoration.
 A high-top table will let you stack your guests two-deep without blocking anyone’s view of your television.
 Better still, if you don’t want people eating on your sofa (but your family likes to watch TV while they eat), bar seating at the back of the sofa lets you have the best of both worlds without craning your neck from the kitchen, and while keeping the sanctity of your actual dining and sitting areas intact.
-And as long as the table and chairs are nice-looking, this will feel like an intentional design choice rather than just a haphazard way to squeeze in a little extra seating.
+As long as the table and chairs are nice-looking, this will feel like an intentional design choice rather than a way to squeeze in extra seating.

 Find Sofa Tables That Can Do More Than One Thing